codyznash/white_paintings/index.md

 Ask for a white background, and maybe if that was in the model’s training data, you get something indistinguishable from the art for which we are looking.
 Ask for a white canvas on a white wall with no other details visible, and the models struggle - details are present.
 They are trained on details, trained to match details large and small.
 Ask for a minimalist image of a white surface and we get an image of a canvas, not the image itself for which we are looking.
 Ask for Rauschenberg’s White Painting and they will hit their copyright guardrails.
 None of those results matter though.

 We want these images to be the result of an idea of what they mean, not what they are.
 Rauschenberg’s White Painting was not just a clock, but also a reaction to the abstract expressionism of the time.
 He painted religious triptychs of them.
 He insisted that the creator of these paintings doesn't matter and had them painted over and re-painted by others.
-There is deep, layered meaning encoded into his paintings.
+There is deep, layered meaning encoded into all the monochrome paintings shown at the start of this article.
 Can modern neural networks, with billions of parameters linked with adaptable connections, produce a field of ones across the board, every output perfectly maximized, every output enlightened?
 What idea does that for them, without telling them to do it explicitly?
 Will those ideas be like ours?
 Probably those ideas will be like ours, the models are trained on our ideas.
 All they have ever seen is our ideas.
 All they have ever seen, _so far_.

 So let's dig deeper.